 - The backlink is the first time a site has linked to you.
 Multiple backlinks from the same site aren’t as valuable as a single link.

 If you’re seeing lots of low-quality backlinks coming to your site, disavowing them is the easiest way to stop them from impacting your site’s rankings – and you may need to enlist the help of a professional.
 Monitoring your site’s backlinks is something that should be done relatively frequently.
 The truth about SEO is that it’s just not easy – it requires a lot of research and expertise.
 With over 20 years of experience serving law practices, MyAdvice can help you bring your SEO to the next level.
-Click here to see how we can help you with your legal marketing strategy.
+We can help you with your legal marketing strategy.

 Schedule Your Consultation Today!